AltropInc/alt/doc/script/Tuple.md

 ```
 ## Tuple Subtype

+When we pass a tuple by reference, the declared type of the passed reference must be a subtype of the
+decalred type of the reference that takes the passed reference.
+By default, a tuple is passed bt reference.

 Tuple types cannot be covariant in their element types but can be covariant in their type paramters.
 For instance, (int[5], int[5]) cannot be a subtype of (array, array), but can be a subtype of
 #(type T: array)(T, T).